jteng2/CSE-403-RecipeCart/README.md

 - Next follow the steps for "Building the back-end" and "Building the front-end".

 ## Building the back-end
 The backend uses the Gradle build system to make sure that the backend builds correctly.
-Also, the backend uses **Java 11** as its Java version, so make sure you're using the correct version, or there may be errors building.
+Also, the backend uses **Java 11** as its Java version, so make sure you're using the correct version, or there may be errors building/running.
 - Run `./gradlew` while on the top-level directory of the repository to run the Gradle wrapper, which installs/sets up Gradle for the project.
 - Run `./gradlew build` to build the back-end.
+#### Running the back-end
+- A JAR file is created when running `./gradlew build`.
+This file is located in the `build/libs` directory (which is created when running `./gradlew build`), and has a name such as `CSE-403-RecipeCart-1.0-SNAPSHOT.jar`.
+Run this JAR file with the command `java -jar build/libs/<filename>` (while in the top-level directory), where `<filename>` is the JAR file name.
+  - To exit the running program gracefully, type "quit" into stdin, which will stop the server and save changes as necessary, before exiting.
-- Run `./gradlew run` to start the application's backend.
-(This will currently fail, as the main method is not yet implemented.)
+  - `./gradlew run` can also be used to run the backend, but typing "quit" will not do anything here as stdin gets "eaten" by Gradle.
-On IntelliJ, the Gradle build and run tasks can also be done on the Gradle tab without having to use the command line.
 ### Linting
 Also of note is that this Gradle configuration uses the Spotless plugin to lint the code, specifically to conform to the Google Style Guide for Java.
 It's configured so that the build will fail if there's any formatting errors.